DavidMStraub/gramps-gedcom7/README.md

 # gramps-gedcom7

-Playground for a possible new GEDCOM 7 import plugin for Gramps
+A GEDCOM 7 import library for Gramps.